alessiomora/Esercizi/docker-compose-example/README.md

+## Docker-compose Example

+Step 1

-Step 1: Define the application dependencies
+Define the application dependencies.
-Create a directory for the project
+Create a directory for the project.

+Step 2

-Step 2: Create a file called app.py in your project directory and paste the following code in:
+Create a file called app.py in your project directory and paste the following code in:

 ```
 import time